gnaboo/DLogger/README.md

 ## Quick start

-What can this app do ?
+What can this project do ?

-- This app allows you to easily log some conversations.
+- This project allows you to easily log some conversations.
 - It formats the data in a json file and in an HTML file, allowing people to easily view the log conversation
 - You can make your own extension in the ``own_script.py`` file.

 ## How it works

-How can I use this app ?
+How can I use this project ?

-- This app contains by default a ``interface.py`` file.
+- This project contains by default a ``interface.py`` file.
 This file contains a **Tkinter GUI** allowing any user to use this script.

     - When opening it, you will be met with some entries and buttons
     - If you already know your token, you can use it.
 Otherwise, clicking the ``Extract token`` button.
 This will automatically gather your token from your computer. **(Safe, you can easily understand how is your token used by looking into the ``_token.py`` file)**

     - If more than one tokens are found, you will have to follow the instructions in the terminal.
     - You then need to get the conversation ID.
 If you don't know how to get it, right click a message from a conversation and click on the button ``Copy the lick of the message``.
-Then paste it into the ``Message URL`` entry of this apps GUI.
+Then paste it into the ``Message URL`` entry of this GUI.
     - To gather all the messages, click on the ``Parse All Messages``.
 Otherwise, enter the amount to messages in the entry and click the ``Parse Messages``.
     - Once done, it will automatically save it in the ``\ouput`` folder, with a json and html file.
 The html file will automatically open by default.

-- This app also contains a ``own_script.py`` file.
+- This project also contains a ``own_script.py`` file.
 This file contains some default code to custom the script.

     - Documentation: **Work In Progress**